SaiTimmaReddy/Resume-Creator-Full-Stack/README.md

 # RESUME-CREATOR in React & Redux + Django

 ```
-Forum App, with a frontend built in React & Redux and a backend built in Django API.
+Resume-Generator App, with a frontend built in React & Redux and a backend built in Django API.
 ```

 ## Live Demo